 In addition to Sporting Equals, she supports several cultural organisations including Ballet Soul (co-founder), Tomorrow's Warriors, and at Board level for Awards for Young Musicians, Southwark Arts Forum, and was the former chair of Adzido Dance.
 Supporting cross sector empowerment initiatives as a member of Business Fights Poverty, a former member of Media 19 and APEX African Asian Partnership for Excellence, Beverley was also a corporate member of the Prince of Wales International Business Leaders Forum.
 As an independent producer, Beverley is co-creating and co-developing a small slate of experiential digital productions and one of her current projects is the art and archive exhibition and programme - No Colour Bar: Black British Art in Action 1960-1990 based on the important and historically significant materials and objects found in the Huntley Archives.

-Shaheen Bi - Head of Research and Projects
+Shaheen Bi - Director of Projects

 Shaheen graduated from Sunderland University in 2000 with a Business Studies Degree, and began her career in the housing sector working for the National Housing Federation and the Birmingham Social Housing Partnership supporting housing policy in the midlands region.

-Lorraine Deschamps - Trustee
+Lorraine Deschamps MBE - Trustee

 Lorraine was educated in three different continents giving her a unique perspective on cross-cultural matters.
 Born in Kenya, she spent her early childhood in East Africa, her teenage years in Brazil and pursued her college and university education in the UK, where she still lives.